hkurokawa/code-review-as-journey/presentation.md

 ^
 This is the biggest and unavoidable topics.
 We need to check a lot of things.
+1.check onPuause,
+2.onStop and onStart,
+3.onDestroy and onCreate
+4.Pay attention to subscription or database objects 5.and state of Fragment or Activity too
-Imagine what you don't want users to do.
+Anyway, imagine what you don't want users to do.
 Just do it.

+[.build-lists: true]

 ---
 # Performance

 - Is working fast?
 1s is slow.
+- Is it taking care of battery?
   - Can you scroll RecyclerView smoothly?

-- TTI < 200ms
+^
+1.For user working fast is one of the most important things.
+Take care of dealing with complex data.
+2.Battery too.

-^ If you feel slow, you should measure the time to interactive.
+We need to a If you feel slow, you should measure the time to interactive.

----
-# Build

-- Warnings in build log or logcat
-- Try proguard build or release build when relevant file was changed

-^ changes related to build setting makes sometimes big issue.
-Keep in mind to find troublesome problems as early as possible.
+[.build-lists: true]

 ---
 # Read code